 By the time I reached Trafalgar Square the sun was out and the streets were vibrant.
 I took a couple of hours to tour a few rooms at the National Gallery, which is always splendid.
 And even more spectacularly the general collection is open for all to see, it is still free even in these times of austerity.

-They have an amazing collection or paintings and artifacts, much of it eclectically collected and either placed or hung by himself.
+They have an amazing collection or paintings and artefacts, much of it eclectically collected and either placed or hung by himself.
 Moreover the curator often gives talks on specific items in the collection.
 This was a great visit – I only wished I had arrived on an evening when they were giving tours by candlelight.
 Look out for those via the website.

 He had a passion for Shakespeare.
 When the manuscripts thought to be the Bards original copies came up for auction he bagged them for his own collection.
 You must write to request a viewing, but you can actually see them!
 Admission to this museum is free.

 5. Wentworth House better known as Keats House in Hampstead

 This is where he fell in love with Fanny Brawne and wrote some of his most iconic and much quoted poems: The Eve of St Agnes, La Belle Dame sans Merci, Ode to a Nightingale, Ode to Autumn and Ode to Melancholy.
 It is a truly lovely spot and I really enjoyed walking around the house and grounds, indeed I recommend it.
 There is a very small admission charge to enter this house.

 My duties when cat-sitting

-If you are interested in house-sitting as a way to make your travel affordable?
-Register today as a HouseSitter on HouseSitMatch.com
+If you are interested in house-sitting as a way to make your travel affordable then register today as a House sitter on HouseSitMatch.com

 By Lamia Walker – Founder of HouseSit Match.

-To start your housesitting adventure or to find your house and petsitting solution register with HouseSitMatch:
+Start your housesitting or indeed a cat sitting adventure today.
+Find your house and petsitting solution by registering with HouseSitMatch: